mware-solutions/h2o-3/h2o-docs/src/product/flow/README.md

 >**NOTE**: For a better understanding of how jobs work, make sure to review the [Viewing Frames](#ViewFrames) section as well.

-Ok, now that you understand how to find jobs in H2O, let's submit a new one by building a model.
+Ok, now that you understand how to find jobs in Tetra, let's submit a new one by building a model.

 ---